-- History of the English Language (LING/ENG 303, Summer 2018) A study of English from Old English to the present, with attention to variation and globalization.
+History of the English Language (Ling/Engl 303) A study of English from Old English to the present, with attention to variation and globalization.

-fieldwork and writing components.
-Enriched with a 2015-16 University Teaching Project grant
+Language and Culture (Ling/Anth 308): A introduction to sociocultural linguistics that includes strong fieldwork and disciplinary writing components.
+Enriched with a University Teaching Project grant

 Discourse Analysis (Ling/Engl 474): A hands-on research seminar that examines language in its linguistic and social contexts and applies the methods of discourse analysis to real-world issues in politics, forensics, and marketing.
 Developed with a University Teaching Project grant

 and Gender (Ling 474/GSWS 390): A

 discussion-based research seminar that explores sociolinguistic approaches to gender and practices disciplinary writing.

 Sociolinguistic Field Methods (Ling 441): A research seminar that allows students to learn a variety of sociolinguistic methods and to produce a major fieldwork-based project.
 Re-designed as a COLL 400 for the College Curriculum